LisandroSeijo/PyTerminalTable/README.md

 {} Beto      [] Acosta     [] example@example.com  {}
 *****************************************************
 ```
-To print with color, is used a function named color(), you can use this in any item of the list for print a unique column with color:
+To print with color, is used a function named color(), you can use this in any item of the list to print a unique column with color:
 ```python
 t.add_row(['row 1', 'row 2', table.color('red', 'row 3')])
 t.add_row(['row 1', table.color('green', 'row 2'), 'row 3'])